The whiteboard, engine of philosophy and political theory

 I love teaching: lecturing, tutorial discussion, supervision, all of it.

-Second, I love to introduce students to the practice of close and careful reading.
-I tend to teach through “great books” – classics of political philosophy and the history of moral and political thought (such as Plato’s Republic, Montaigne’s Essays, Tocqueville’s Democracy in America, Arendt’s The Origins of Totalitarianism, and Rawls’s A Theory of Justice).
-My goal is to slow reading and thinking down, often dwelling on a single book or two over the course of a semester.
-This way, students learn a valuable skill for university life and beyond: charitable interpretation and the willingness to open themselves up to an often very different point of view.
+Second, I love introducing students to the practice of close and careful reading.
+I usually teach through “great books”—classics of political philosophy and moral thought, such as Plato’s Republic, Montaigne’s Essays, Tocqueville’s Democracy in America, Arendt’s The Origins of Totalitarianism, and Rawls’s A Theory of Justice.
+My goal is to slow down reading and thinking, often dwelling deeply on just one or two texts per semester.
+This approach helps students develop valuable skills for university life and beyond: charitable interpretation and openness to perspectives very different from their own.

 I am proud to have received several teaching awards at The University of Sydney, as well as national and international teaching prizes and fellowships.
 Please see my CV for details.

-At The University of Sydney, I teach the following courses: GOVT2112, Introduction to Political Theory; PHIL3613, The Philosophy of Human Rights; and PHIL3673, Philosophy as a Way of Life.
+At The University of Sydney, I teach the following courses: GOVT2112 Introduction to Political Theory and PHIL3613 The Philosophy of Human Rights.
+I am also the director of our new Bachelor of Politics, Philosophy, and Economics Degree.

-I am available for supervision of honours and post-graduate students in Government and International Relations, and Philosophy at The University of Sydney.
+I am available to supervise honours and postgraduate students in Government and International Relations, as well as Philosophy, at The University of Sydney.